bitnami/charts/bitnami/supabase/README.md

 ### External database support

 You may want to have supabase connect to an external database rather than installing one inside your cluster.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
-You should also disable the MongoDB installation with the `postgresql.enabled` option.
+You should also disable the PostgreSQL installation with the `postgresql.enabled` option.
 Here is an example:

 ```console
 postgresql.enabled=false